sanu2a/DeepThought/README.md

 # DeepThought

 ## Project Overview:
 This project focuses on the task of abstractive dialogue summarization.
-Starting from the work that can be seen in this link, we are developing expansions such as the use of emotions associated with utterances, a procedure for injecting the best possible commonsense, and the use of a new metric, BLEURT, and a new ideal dataset for this purpose, TweetSumm.
+Starting from the work that can be seen in link of the reasearch paper reported below, we are developing expansions such as the use of emotions associated with utterances, a procedure for injecting the best possible commonsense, and the use of a new metric, BLEURT, and a new ideal dataset for this purpose, TweetSumm.

 Inside the repository, you can find Python notebooks that explain how to execute the code for both the training phase and the inference.